-Today I’m going to show you how to transfer photos onto glass using Mod Podge Photo Transfer.
+Today I’m going to show you how to use mod pod photo transfer to put your photos on glass.
 This is something I’ve definitely wanted to try for some time now, but the process looked extremely daunting.
 I’m here to tell you that it’s actually not as a bad as it looks!
 I’ve done all the trial and error for you (and believe me- there was lots of “error” in that trial and error) and have a few tips to help your finished product look its best!

 The Mod Podge Photo Transfer basically turns your picture into a decal that can then be stuck to glass or any smooth surface.
 You brush the medium onto your photo, the photo transfers to the medium as it dries (into a very thin plastic-like sheet), and you peel the paper away.
 Knowing this will help you envision your final project as you are working on it.

 There are a few key tips to make your project successful:

 1. You definitely need to use pictures that were printed using a laser jet printer.
 Most home printers are ink jet, and that will not work, and photos printed on photo paper will not work either.
 Call around to your local photo copy centers and ask what kind of printers they use.
 I found that my local UPS printing stores use ink jet, but Staples uses laser jet, which is what you want.
 I placed my images into a word processing document and brought them into the store on a jump drive.
 They were able to plug the jump drive in and print out my documents.

 2. When you print your images, get 2 copies, just in case you make a mistake on the first!